Complete Bathroom Painting Guide: Walls to Finishing Touches

 Why Paint a Toilet?

-Infusing just the right amount of individual creativity into bathroom décor, you can actually paint your toilet, too.
-It is also an engaging, creative, and fun exercise in renovation through which you can change the space to give it a really bold and coherent look.
+You can paint your toilet by infusing just the right amount of individual creativity into bathroom décor.
+It is also an engaging, creative, and fun exercise in the renovation, through which you can change the space to give it a bold and coherent look.

 What design and colour would be appropriate for the theme in the bathroom?
 Will it be plain, or will it be a bit more elaborate?